Oliver-Fenton/sudoku-solver/README.md

 - **Retrieving the Solution**: After processing, the app will display the solution.
 You have the option to download this solved puzzle image.

 ## Credits
-Special thanks to Adrian Rosebrock for the insightful article on [OpenCV Sudoku Solver and OCR](https://pyimagesearch.com/2020/08/10/opencv-sudoku-solver-and-ocr/).
+Special thanks to Adrian Rosebrock for the insightful article, [OpenCV Sudoku Solver and OCR](https://pyimagesearch.com/2020/08/10/opencv-sudoku-solver-and-ocr/).
 The image preprocessing steps in this application were inspired and guided by the techniques covered in their article.